-There are two types of whistle blower policy, internal and external.
-Internal when concern is raised within the organisation and external when concern is raised outside of organisation for instance to media etc. but in both the cases It is an employee only who play the role of whistleblower and raise the concern or expose the unfair practices.
+Two types of whistleblowing exist in the policy and these are namely internal and external whistleblowing.
+Internal when concern is raised within the organization and external when concern is raised outside of organization for instance to media etc. but in both types of whistleblowing cases It is an employee only who play the role of whistleblower and raise the concern or expose the unfair practices.

-A whistle blower is defined as someone who raises a concern against any of the activity happening in the organisation which is unethical in nature.
-The activity has been explained in above paragraph.
-The whistleblower policy example includes any concern raised to prevent the loss to the organisation and to protect the company from any bad image.
+The whistle blowing policy includes concerns raised to prevent loss to the organization and to protect the company from any bad image.
 Beneath said approach is Whistle blower strategy test.
-Alongside shriek blower arrangement test It is essential to have a culture in the association which bolsters the informant strategy.
+Alongside shriek blower arrangement test it is essential to have a culture in the association which bolsters the informant strategy.
 Some steps can be taken for promoting a whistleblower culture:

 - Make a whistle blower policy and announce it and encourage to “Blow the whistle”

 - Stress on communication about bans on retaliation for whistle blowing activities.